kpetras/MEG_Chicken/JOSS_paper/Joss_MEG_chicken.md

 # Functionality

 `MEG Chicken` is built on the MNE-Python library and employs MNE's user-friendly graphical interface for visualizing time-series data and sensor topographies.
-The software includes labeled example datasets available for download via Zenodo, and labs can import or create their own labeled datasets through the interactive interface.
+The software includes labeled example datasets available for download via Zenodo, and labs can import or create their own labeled datasets through the interactive interface [@alexander_measurement_2006].

 The training program includes modules for: